microbus-io/fabric/README.md

 ### Elevated Engineering Experience

 `Microbus` includes tooling, guides, patterns and best practices that facilitate rapid application development (RAD), thorough testing and pinpoint troubleshooting.
-Increase engineering velocity and deliver more value to your customers faster.
+A higher engineering velocity is directly correlated to more value delivered to the customer faster.

 * Run, test and debug an entire application comprising a multitude of microservices in your IDE
 * Speed up development with code generation of boilerplate code
-* Observe your system with pinpoint accuracy to troubleshoot and optimize your code, while building or in production
+* Observe your system with pinpoint accuracy to troubleshoot and optimize your code

 [Learn more](./docs/dogma/eee.md) about elevating the engineering experience